soyashinkai/PHi-C2/README.md

               |--> plot-modulus
               |--> plot-tangent

-#### 1. preprocessing

-    phic preprocessing [OPTIONS]

-    Options:
-      --input     TEXT      Input file dumped by Juicertools for a hic file  [required] --res       INTEGER   Resolution of the bin size  [required] --plt-max-c FLOAT     Maximum value of contact map  [required] --help                Show this message and exit.

 Here, _NAME.txt_ as an ipunt is in sparse matrix format produced from [“dump” command of Juicebox](https://github.com/aidenlab/juicer/wiki/Data-Extraction):

     42100000	42100000	12899.836